jan-trnka/home-assistant-goodwe-pv-control/README.md

 ## 🔁 Fully Charge Battery Once a Week

 Ensures that the battery is fully charged at least once a week during winter, if it hasn't been fully charged in the past 7 days.
 This can help preserve battery health and ensure readiness for colder periods.
 Triggered at a specific time and only if the production forecast and input season allow it.
 Experimental GoodWe Inverter integration is expected.
+This blueprint is usable in case you DON'T buy electricity on spot mode because of fixed trigger time.

 ### Entities
 **Time**